top of page

 Public record shows that each time a life initiative has been placed on the Colorado ballot, more Coloradans have voted "yes" for life!

-According to Pew Research, 61% of all Colorado adults attend a church at least several times per year.
-Of the 45% of churchgoers who do not vote, we need less than 20% of them to pass a life amendment.
+According to Pew Research, in 2023-2024 52% of all Colorado adults attended a church at least several times per year.
+And we know church attendance is increasing!
+Of those attending church, 55% of churchgoers did not vote in the last election cycle.
+We need only 20% more churchgoers to vote to pass a life amendment.
 In a fair election, if churchgoers would vote - and vote Biblically - we could pass any initiative in the state! â€‹

 image.png